GideonBature/nodegaze/README.md

 - Rust toolchain
 - SQLite
+- Make

-> SQLx-cli you can install it using `cargo install sqlx-cli`
+> You will need SQLx-cli for db operations, for db operations, you can install it using `cargo install sqlx-cli`

 ### Getting Started